mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 To try this follow these instructions:

-1. Load the HIFI00062798 workspace and plot spectrum number 10 from the workspace panel, as described in `Loading Data`_ .
+1. Load the `HIFI00062798` workspace and plot spectrum number `10` from the workspace panel, as described in `Loading Data`_ .
-2. Go to the 'Plots' menu by clicking the button of the same name in the bottom left of the window, and ensure that the plot of spectrum 10 is selected in bold.
+2. Go to the `Plots` menu by clicking the `Plots` tab (by default) in the bottom left of the window, and ensure that the plot of spectrum `10` is selected in bold.
 3. Return to the workspaces panel and right click on the HIFI00062798 workspace, as before going to Plot but this time selecting 'Overplot Spectrum...' rather than 'Spectrum...'.
 Plot spectrum 20.
-4. Spectrum 20 should now be visible on the spectrum 10 plot along with the original data.
+4. Spectrum `20` should now be visible on the spectrum `10` plot along with the original data.
 This process is shown in Figure 9 below.

 .. figure:: /images/overlay2.gif
     :align: center

-    Figure 9: How to overlay one plot (detector 20) onto another (detector 10).
+    Figure 9: How to overlay one plot (detector `20`) onto another (detector `10`).

 Plot Styles
 -----------